 That first step requires you to immediately consult and hire an experienced, compassionate and committed attorney who knows how to aggressively protect your rights.
 Because these experiences often rock children to their core and result in delayed disclosure and reporting, litigating claims that span several decades becomes complicated.
 New York state has progressed immensely with its’ receptiveness to abuse victims’ voices.
 The right to legal recourse is one of the steps New York has taken with the hope of healing, redressing, and protecting these victims of sexual abuse.
 The survivors of child sexual assault were awarded a victory when legislators passed the Child Victims Act.
 The next victory to be attained is in the area of understanding the explicit and unequivocal need for attorneys who can handle such complicated litigation.
 Hach & Rose, LLP is versed in complicated lawsuits and its attorneys are fearless in taking on lawsuits with powerful Defendants.

-At Hach & Rose, LLP, we are committed to working diligently and zealously to represent those who could not protect themselves.
+At Hach & Rose, LLP, our New York sexual abuse attorneys are committed to working diligently and zealously to represent those who could not protect themselves.
 If you or a loved one has suffered from any form of sexual abuse, it is critical to act now.
-Do not hesitate to contact the New York sexual abuse lawyers at Hach & Rose, LLP today at (212) 779-0057 or online.
+Do not hesitate to contact the lawyers at Hach & Rose, LLP today at (212) 779-0057 or online.
 Our compassionate, caring, and experienced sexual abuse attorneys will work diligently to uncover whether criminal charges, a civil lawsuit – or both – can be filed against the perpetrator or negligent third party who is responsible for the abuse and its damages to you.